antfu/astphotos/README.md

 ***The README file is still under construction...***

 ## Get started
+1. `gen.py init Astphoto` *( you can replace "Astphoto" to the name you like )*
+1. `gen.py create album "My Family"`
-* Put your photos/images under `/src/img/[album_name]`
+1. Copy your photos/images to `img/my_family/`
-2. Run `python gen.py`
+1. `gen.py gen`
-3. You have got the static webpage under `/out`!
-Put them in your static website host and enjoy it!
+1. You will get the complied static files under `complied/`!
+You can put them into your static website host and enjoy it!

 ## Configure
 - Edit `config_overridde.py` file base on `config_default.py`